Daniil-Pabolkov/pkgi/README.md

 ### 0.1.2

 Fixed error of redundant scanning.
-Added detailed result log of scanning into output channel/
+Added detailed result log of scanning into output channel.

 ### 0.1.1